SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+- error in calculation for battery charging fixed
+- unit for alternate elements can be choosen (default was same unit)
+- background color and transparency can be set (#119)
+- icons can be modified for all elements - including production (all), grid and consumption (except battery) (#125)
+- Depth of discharging can be applied to better calculate the remaining time (#137)
+- display grid feed-in as negativ (#99)

 ### 3.5.0 (2023-02-10)
 - added third production point.
 If used, the Slim-Design is deactivated (#101)
 - All values can be in W or kW.
-The adapter converts the values appropriately (#102)
+The adapter converts the values appropriately (#102, #126)
 - 2 custom elements can now work as a balcony power plant
 - production can be configured as "No feed-in" (line will not be drawn) (#105)